jereln/data-structures/README.md

 ##Stack
 It seems that this is very similar to a singly linked list.
 It is a little simpler since removing an item always comes from the head meaning you dont need to worry about reassigning anything.

+##Queue
+Since I was able to use an array, this assignment was fairly simple.
+My original plan was to just extend the Array class but I ran into some problems testing it.
+Once I created a Queue class and used the << and  .shift methods, the assignment was complete.

 ##Resources
 http://en.wikipedia.org/wiki/Insertion_sort
 https://www.youtube.com/watch?v=TzeBrDU-JaY (Merge Sort)